HuguesH/container-tests/README.md

 # container-tests
-Container tests for build and run
+Container tests for build and run code, start with Java in différents use case.